Jabal Dabub inscription: Dating

-The first dating of the text, based on reconstructing it as an Islamic Basmalah, led to it being dated to the mid-7th century.
-The revised reading lacks an Islamic Basmalah, rather it possesses an earlier stage in the evolution of the Basmalah, as well as a lack of use of standardized Arabic language from early Islamic inscriptions (including graffiti), indicating a date in the sixth century, or the early seventh century at the latest.
+The first dating of the text, based on reconstructing it as an Islamic Basmala, led to it being dated to the mid-7th century.
+The revised reading lacks an Islamic Basmala, rather it possesses an earlier stage in the evolution of the Basmala, as well as a lack of use of standardized Arabic language from early Islamic inscriptions (including graffiti), indicating a date in the sixth century, or the early seventh century at the latest.
 An assessment of the script of the inscription (Late Sabaic) suggests it was written in the mid-6th century.

 Interpretation and significance

 The author may have been Jewish.
 Significantly, this inscription contains a pre-Islamic Arabian reference to the Basmala, invoking the monotheistic deity Rahmanan.
-However, while this inscription is apparently the first attested case where "In the name of Allāh/God" is combined with "the Merciful," the Qur'anic form of the Basmalah contains a phraseological expansion into a tripartite form to include the final adjective al-raḥīm.
+However, while this inscription is apparently the first attested case where "In the name of Allāh/God" is combined with "the Merciful", the Qur'anic form of the Basmalah contains a phraseological expansion into a tripartite form to include the final adjective al-raḥīm.
 It is possible that this expansion was made to facilitate the common Qur’anic rhyme ī/ū + m/n.

 The request, "have mercy upon us, O lord of the heavens" resembles the biblical phrase "Have mercy on us, O LORD, have mercy on us" in Psalm 123:3.
 Likewise, the request to "grant us the essence of it at the end of our days" may also be a reference to another Psalmic passage, where the reader asks "So teach us to number our days, that we may obtain a heart of wisdom" (Psalm 90:12).
 The particular phrasing of rabb al-samāwāt is also known from the Quran (rabbu s-samāwāti wa-l-ʾarḍi, Q 19:65).
-In its use of both the terms "Allāh," which was the proper name of the one monotheistic God in pre-Islamic North Arabia, and "Rahmān," the proper name of the one South Arabian monotheistic God, this inscription may reflect a syncretism that resulted from an alliance between multiple Arabian tribes to symbolize their political unity.
+In its use of both the terms "Allāh", which was the proper name of the one monotheistic God in pre-Islamic North Arabia, and "Rahmān", the proper name of the one South Arabian monotheistic God, this inscription may reflect a syncretism that resulted from an alliance between multiple Arabian tribes to symbolize their political unity.

 Alongside the ʿAbd- Shams inscription and the Ri al-Zallalah inscription, the Jabal Dabub inscription implies that the use of the term rabb was widely used by Arabian monotheists.